evolvedbinary/hsg-project-wiki/Reviewing-FRUS-TEI.md

 - [ ] Table of contents
 - [ ] Tables, both participant and other
 - [ ] Openers and assorted segs
+- [ ] Datelines added and prepped for dates project
 - [ ] Front matter
 - [ ] Back matter
 - [ ] Random sample